CoderDojoGitHub/webdev-javascript-lesson/README.md

 }
 ```
 Notice how we are using the two functions we already wrote in our JavaScript to get our ``name`` and ``birthYear`` values.

+Keep in mind that browsers are forgetful!
+They cannot remember everything you do unless we tell our code to make the browser remember.
+When we refresh our page, the name and birthYear you stored will be gone.